Clicky

 Overdrawn director’s loan accounts attract extra tax in two potential ways.

-If you owe the company money and you don’t repay it by nine months after the company’s year-end, then you’ll have to pay income tax on that loan, because you’re deemed to have received it as income.
+If you owe the company money and don’t repay it by nine months after the company’s year-end, you’ll have to pay income tax on that loan because you’re deemed to have received it as income.

 That’s called “section 455 tax” because that’s its legal reference number.
 The s455 tax charge is currently 33.75%.

-Also, if you owe the company more than £10,000* at any time during the year, that’s a benefit you’ll have to pay tax on, which would have to be reported on form P11D and on which the company would also have to pay extra NI.
+Also, if you owe the company more than £10,000 at any time during the year, you’ll have to pay income tax on the value of the benefit.

 To avoid this, do your best to make sure that if there is a balance on your director’s loan account, it’s the company owing money to you, and not the other way round!